kiddiRU/Verk1_H1/designDocument/sketch.md

 - Spectator can see matches and tournaments
 - Spectator can see teams and clubs
 ### B
+- Organizer can modify the time of a tournament before it has started
 - Organizer can cancel a tournament
 - Switch captain
 - Players can be in more than 1 team
 - Clubs
+- Player handle should be the length of 3-12
 ### C
 - Edit archive (like removing invalid tournaments)
 - Change team name
 - Team captain can transfer his authority to a player in team
 - Teams can switch from clubs
 - Need password to login
+- The Club Name will be printed in its color

 ## NON-Functional
 ### A